jsnhff/regender-xyz/README.md

 ## How to run <a name="run"></a>

 The main files which needs to be run in names `coreference_resolution.py` located in the `code` folder.
-To execute it, run:
+To execute it, run the command below from the root git folder:

 ```sh
 python3 code/coreference_resoluton.py
 ```

-Note: make sure you are running this from the root folder of the git project if you want to use the 1-liner above ⬆️.
+**Note**: make sure you are running this from the root folder of the git project if you want to use the 1-liner above ⬆️ as is.

+This will execute the `regendering` logic to the selected text.
+Let's chat about how to select the text to regender.

+### Select Text to Regender

+This step consists of two sub-steps:
+- update the `config.ini` file in which we keep fixed variables we need when regendering any given text
+- update the code to point which text is being regendered on the current run
+- (optional) update the code to select that to print as intermediate steps

-### a. config.ini <a name="config"></a>
+#### a.
+Update config.ini <a name="config"></a>

 Every time we start working with a new piece of text - we need to update the `config.ini` file.
 It is located in the root folder of the project.
 Hint - you can install [Sublime Text](https://www.sublimetext.com/) editor to edit it if you are wondering how to open it.